 - Now add the fried paneer cubes to it and cook it for another 2 minutes till the cheese cubes are coated all over with the sauce.

-- If you have some spring onion handy, sprinkle the chopped green portions of them to garnish and serve hot.
-Best enjoyed as a starter or with vegetable fired rice.
+- If you have some spring onion handy, sprinkle the chopped green portions of them to garnish and serve the scrumptious chilli paneer hot.
+Best enjoyed as a starter or with vegetable fried rice.
+Enjoy!